staceygillespie/DreamBig/content/dreambox.md

 ### [SIDE TABLES](https://www.createroom.com/collections/accessories/products/side-tables?variant=19872388055102?ref=YJvA8 "Side Tables")

-* I love having extra table space for my big projects
++ I love having extra table space for my big projects
++ Pro:
+  * More space
-* Pro: more space and you can use them at both standing or sitting heights
+  * Use them at both standing or sitting heights
++ Con:
-* Con: track to insert table uses up space in DreamBox
+  * Track to insert table uses up space in DreamBox
-* Con: tables are heavy and a storage place is needed when not in use
+  * Tables are heavy and need a storage place when not in use

   ![](/images/gillespie-stacey4-27-21-32.jpg)